rrumale/machine-learning-live-labs/oml4py/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-This workshop requires a compute instance and a Virtual Cloud Network (VCN) to access the Graphical desktop using NoVNC interface.
+We would use in the next lab to create an compute instance needed to run the lab tasks.

 *Estimated Lab Time:* 15 minutes